Level 5 Society

 We tend to forget how completely the Cold War shaped the midcentury view of the world.
 Countries were categorized by their alignment with the West or the Soviet Union.
-The American-led liberal democracies constituted the First World, the Eastern Bloc the Second World, and the oft-exploited, always-poor countries aligned with neither West nor East the Third World.
+The American-led liberal democracies constituted the First World, the Eastern Bloc the Second World, and the oft-exploited, unaligned countries the Third World.
 That way of seeing fell away with the Berlin Wall, and the First-Second-Third World was replaced in the popular conception by the Developed and Developing World.

 In his cheery book Factfulness, the late Hans Rosling explains why seeing the world as divided between Developed and Developing nations is plainly wrong.
 Most of the world is somewhere in the middle, neither rich nor poor.
 Factfulness proposes a much more accurate framework, breaking societies across four income levels.
 These levels communicate significant differences in how we live:

 - Roughly one billion people live on Level 1.
 On Level 1, you live in extreme poverty, surviving on less than $2 a day.
 Your children walk hours each day with a plastic bucket to fetch water.
 You travel barefoot and cook your food over an open fire.
 Your family eats the same meager porridge for nearly every meal, and sleeps on a dirt floor.

 - Roughly three billion people live on Level 2, between $2 and $8 a day.
 If you live on Level 2, you can afford food that you didn’t grow yourself, and can buy sandals for your children and a bicycle for travel.
 Your children attend school, you cook over a gas stove, and you sleep on a mattress.